Hey, do you want to know the Importance of Wheel Alignment & Wheel Balancing service? If yes. Then read this blog till the end.

 Why is wheel balancing necessary?

 On average, your alignment and balancing should be checked every 5,000–6,000 kilometers and automatically whenever you replace your tyres.
 However, do not procrastinate in completing it.
 To ensure a successful, assured conclusion, visit a renowned tyre fitment center specializing in all aspects of tyre maintenance and performance.
 Proper wheel balancing is necessary to ensure that the wheel spins freely.
-This is accomplished by examining the tire wheel combination for the presence of any heavy places and compensating for the weight by putting a specified lead weight on the opposite end of the heavy location.
+This is happen by looking for any heavy spots on the tire-wheel combination and compensating for the weight by adding specific lead weight to the spot that isn’t heavy.

 Aligning the wheels entails altering the angles of all four wheels so that they are parallel to one another and parallel to the ground.
-Wheel balancing and alignment are used to extend tire life and ensure that the car tracks straight while driving on a level and straight road.
+Wheel balancing and alignment are important to increase tire life and ensure that the car tracks straight while driving on a level and straight road.

 The hazards of driving on imbalanced wheels